-If there was one major tool in any marketing strategy, your website is it.
-Not only does it advertise exactly what you have to offer, but it also allows for new customers to find out more about the business too.
+If there was one major tool in any professional service firm’s marketing strategy, your website is it.
+Not only does it promote exactly what you have to offer, but it also allows for new clients to find out more about your firm too.

 So, how do you create a website that draws people in?
 Well, this can happen in just four simple steps.
 Planning, Design, SEO and Maintaining.
 All of which I am going to cover in this blog post.